Research context and research institute

 Research at ICIS is organized in three different research sections: Software Science (SwS), Digital Security (DiS) and Data Science (DaS).
 The courses of our curricula are taught by staff members of these sections.

 The research topic of your master thesis is likely to be linked to or embedded in the research of one of these sections, and you can find a supervisor for master thesis in these different groups.
 More information about the research of these sections is given below.

 For Information Sciences, there are also interesting links with business modelling and business administration.
-For the master programme, our institute has established a close collaboration with the Faculty of Management to create further possiblities for students interested in the application of information technology in these areas.
-For your master's thesis in Information Sciences, you may also find a supervisor from this Faculty (in addition to a supervisor from ICIS).
+For the new master programme, our institute has established a close collaboration with the Faculty of Management to create further possiblities for students interested in the application of information technology in these areas.
+For your master's thesis in Information Sciences, you may find a second supervisor from this Faculty.

 For more information on research carried out at the Digital Security section, click here.

 The main challenge of the Data Science section is to make computer systems more 'intelligent'.
 We do this by both pursuing the connectionist and the symbolic approach.
 The connectionist approach follows the statistical view on knowledge; our specific expertise lies in Bayesian methods and machine learning with main applications in bioinformatics and neuroscience.
 The symbolic approach follows the (formal) logical view on knowledge; our specific expertise lies in type theory and proof assistants with applications in software verification and formalization of mathematics.
 A central notion from logic towards intelligence is 'reflection': the view on a system (including ourselves) from higher levels.
 Within this view we perform research on mind-brain-mindfulness in order to contribute to the understanding of what intelligence is.For more information on research carried out at the Data Science section, click here.